Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 # Overview

 Organizations often require quick insight into data to understand the business impact, and don't want to waste valuable time consulting their corporate IT team.
 With the [In-Grid SQL Query](./sql-query-intro.html) feature, this can be done using the data stored in the XAP in-memory data grid.
-[Tableau](https://www.tableau.com/) can be connected to the XAP data grid via an ODBC-JDBC gateway, in order to retrieve and present the required data in a visual format.
+[Tableau](https://www.tableau.com/) can be connected to the data grid via an ODBC-JDBC gateway, in order to retrieve and present the required data in a visual format.

-This topic describes how to set up a demo integration of Tableau with InsightEdge in a Microsoft Windows environment, so that the In-Grid SQL Query can be used to retrieve data and display it in a graphic visual representation.
+This topic describes how to set up an integration of Tableau with InsightEdge in a Microsoft Windows environment, so that the In-Grid SQL Query can be used to retrieve data and display it in a graphic visual representation.

 ## Architecture

-Tableau can connect to the XAP data grid using the SQL-99-compatible JDBC driver that is provided with the In-Grid SQL Query feature.
-However, Tableau can only use ODBC as a general connection option, so a third-party ODBC-JDBC connection is required to convert ODBC requests from Tableau into JDBC requests for the InsightEdge JDBC driver.
-The Easysoft ODBC-JDBC gateway has been evaluated and certified for use with InsightEdge, and is used in the sample integration.
+Tableau can connect to the data grid using the SQL-99-compatible JDBC driver that is provided with the In-Grid SQL Query feature.
+However, Tableau can only use ODBC as a general connection option, so a third-party ODBC-JDBC connection is needed to convert ODBC requests from Tableau into JDBC requests for the InsightEdge JDBC driver.
+The Easysoft ODBC-JDBC gateway has been evaluated and certified for use with InsightEdge, and is used in the integration described here.

 <img src="/attachment_files/sbp/tableau/diagram.png" width=386" height="134" />

 ## Sample Data Set

 In this example, a familiar `Simple - Superstore` Tableau users data set is used.
-The original schema is too simple to show the join capabilities, so some additions were made to the model, namely that location information is referenced by the orders entity.
+The original schema is too simple to show the join capabilities, so the model was updated with location information that is referenced by the orders entity.
 The updated schema is as follows:

 <img src="/attachment_files/sbp/tableau/schema.png" width=389" height="151" />

 # Integrating Tableau with InsightEdge

-In order to integrate Tableau with InsightEdge, you must have a XAP data grid that is up and running, and you need access to it.
-The InsightEdge platform includes XAP as a core component.
-After you set up and start your InsightEdge application, you must add sample data to a Space, for use with the demo.
+In order to integrate Tableau with InsightEdge, you need a data grid that is up and running, and you need access to it.
+After setting up and starting InsightEdge, do the following to create the necessary environment to integrate Tableau and view data:

+- Add sample data to the Space.
-After InsightEdge has been configured, you can download and install the ODBC-JDBC gateway, activate it with a trial license, and set it up in Microsoft Windows.
+- After InsightEdge has been configured, download and install the ODBC-JDBC gateway, activate it with a trial license, and set it up in Microsoft Windows.

-Lastly, download and configure Tableau to work with InsightEdge via the ODBC-JDBC gateway.
-At this point you can perform a query on the data grid via Tableau, and view the results.
+- Download and configure Tableau to work with InsightEdge via the ODBC-JDBC gateway.
+- Perform a query on the data grid via Tableau, and view the results.

 ## Configuring InsightEdge Locally